 Since at least 2011, scientists have warned that the world had discovered more fossil fuels than can safely be burned.
 By 2021, new fossil fuel projects were declared to be incompatible with the Paris warming target—and that most known reserves must stay in the ground to ensure a safe transition and avoid human rights harms.
 Yet Elsevier products still inform the fossil fuel industry's development of new resources, avoiding its UNGP human rights obligations.

 Elsevier publications—some with authors and editors who are employees of Exxon, Chevron, and other oil majors misaligned with a safe future—provide data and technical resources that enable customers to analyze resource potential, inform exploration, and develop new reservoirs in the remaining frontiers for oil and gas exploration.
-With researchinstitutions and policy makers compromised by Elsevier's fossil fuel industry customers, these businesses are funding and authoring extensive research to suit their business aims while blocking climate policy that would restrict it.
-Papers from Elsevier's vast portfolio falsely claim fossil fuel expansion is needed to meet energy demand, is "environmentally sustainable," and supports carbon neutrality goals, while pointing to natural gas as a "clean" and "green" energy; they cite a desire to help meet global demandfor oil and gas, not critical climate targets.
-Elsevier materials include the assertions that reducing costs and risks in oil and gas exploration could help accomplish the UN's sustainable development goals and that rapid decarbonization is unnecessary to keep warming under 2°C. Elsevier even promotes its support for a net zero transition by highlighting a paper co-authored by PetroChina employees that focuses on the "great development potential" of shale gas through enhanced oil recovery—pointing to increased emissions when such a transition requires a rapid decrease.
+With researchinstitutions and policy makers compromised by Elsevier's fossil fuel industry customers, these businesses are funding extensive research to suit their business aims while blocking climate policy that would restrict it.
+Papers from Elsevier's vast portfolio, some authored by oil major employees, falsely claim fossil fuel expansion is needed to meet energy demand, is "environmentally sustainable," and supports carbon neutrality goals, while pointing to natural gas and blue hydrogen as "clean" energy; they promote industry actions generating fossil fuel lock-in and cite a desire to help meet global demandfor oil and gas, not critical climate targets.
+Elsevier materials include the assertions that global warming is an opportunity to provide guidance for “large-scale exploration and drilling of Arctic resources” in thawing permafrost, that reducing costs and risks in oil and gas exploration could help accomplish the UN's sustainable development goals, and that rapid decarbonization is unnecessary to keep warming under 2°C. Elsevier even promotes its support for a net zero transition by highlighting a paper co-authored by PetroChina employees that focuses on the "great development potential" of shale gas through enhanced oil recovery—pointing to increased emissions when such a transition requires a rapid decrease.

 RELX exhibitions provide valuable resources for coal companies that are still expanding development of unburnable coal, refusing to decarbonize, and severely misaligned with the Paris Agreement.

-RELX's PAC provides financial support for political leaders in the United States, some of whom act to block effective climate action and deny climate change.
+RELX's PAC (political action committee) provides financial support for political leaders in the United States, some of whom act to block effective climate action and deny climate change.
 Said one past recipient: "There isn't any real science to say we are altering the climate path of the earth."

 "A spokesperson for the company said they are not prepared to draw a line between the transition away from fossil fuels and the expansion of oil and gas extraction."